Moon Taxi: Let The Record Play

 On November 17, 2017, the band and RCA Records announced a fifth LP to be released on January 19, 2018, Let the Record Play, and also released a single of the same name.
 The album would be mixed and produced by guitarist Thompson and feature ten tracks.
 Although the band had been signed to RCA, the album was finished before the signing.
 On December 20, Moon Taxi announced a "Let The Record Play" tour, playing around the U. S. in February 2018.
 A separate "Good as Gold" tour happened in fall 2018.

 Silver Dream

-On April 18, 2019, Taxi was announced as the opening act for Day One of the 2019 NFL Draft, located in Nashville.
+On April 18, 2019, Taxi was announced as the opening act for Day One of the 2019 NFL draft, located in Nashville.
 A day later, the band released two singles, "Now's the Time" and "This World".

-On March 25, 2020, the band released a single, "Hometown Heroes", a song that reflected on the band's journey as a musical group and as a group of friends.
+On March 25, 2020, the band released a single, "Hometown Heroes", an electropop influenced song that reflected on the band's journey as a musical group and as a group of friends.
 Taxi also announced their sixth studio album, Silver Dream, for which Hometown Heroes will be the lead single.
 On August 21, the band released the second single from Silver Dream, entitled "Light Up".
 Silver Dream was released on January 22, 2021.